oroinc/documentation/book/differences.rst

         resource: "@AcmeDemoBundle/Resources/config/routing.yml"
         prefix: /demo

-With the Oro Platform, you can still configure your routes the way you like.
+With OroPlatform, you can still configure your routes the way you like.
 Though as long as you create a main ``routing.yml`` file located in the bundle's ``Resources/config/oro`` directory, you do not have to register your routing config in the application config, but it will be discovered automatically.